Mario Little

-Mario Deantwan Little (born December 29, 1987) is an American professional basketball player for Trotamundos de Carabobo of the Superliga Profesional de Baloncesto.
+Mario Deantwan Little (born December 29, 1987) is an American professional basketball player who last played for Trotamundos de Carabobo of the Superliga Profesional de Baloncesto.
 He played college basketball for Chipola College and Kansas before beginning his professional career in Ukraine.
 After three years in the NBA Development League, Little began an overseas career that spanned Europe, Asia, the Middle East, and South America.

 High school career

 Little attended George Washington High School in Chicago, Illinois, where as a senior in 2005–06, he averaged 22 points, 12 rebounds, seven assists, three steals and three blocks per game.

 College career

 Little played his first two college seasons at Chipola College, where he was named Sixth Man of the Year as a freshman, before being named both Player of the Year in the Panhandle Conference and an NJCAA All-American as a sophomore.

 In 2008, Little joined the Kansas Jayhawks.
 However, his first season as a Jayhawk resulted in him playing just 23 games due to injury.
 Little decided to redshirt the 2009–10 season in order to give his surgically repaired lower left leg time to heal.
 As a senior in 2010–11, Little served suspension between December 16 and January 12 after he was arrested on charges of battery, criminal damage and criminal trespassing following a pre-dawn fight with his girlfriend and others.
 In 32 games as a senior, he averaged 5.1 points and 2.9 rebounds in 13.7 minutes per game.